+How do people celebrate Ramadan?
+One of the primary wayn is by fasting.
+Fasting means to abstain from food.
 Muslims celebrating Ramadan only eat when it's dark outside.
-From sunrise until sunset, they don't eat or drink anything.
+From sunrise until sunset, they try not to eat or drink anything.

-Fasting allows Muslims to focus on other things, such as their faith, prayer and doing good deeds for others.
-Fasting also teaches Muslims self-control, sacrifice and empathy for others less fortunate.
+Fasting allows them to focus on other things, such as their faith, prayer, and doing good deeds for others.
+Fasting also helps followers of Islam learn self-control, sacrifice, and empathy for others less fortunate.
 Ramadan is usually marked by increased generosity and charity.

 At the end of the day, Muslims break their fast with more prayer and a special meal called the iftar.
-The iftar usually begins with the ritual eating of a date, which is a fruit the Prophet Muhammad is said to have eaten.
+This meal usually begins with the ritual eating of a date, which is a fruit the Prophet Muhammad is said to have eaten.

 Traditionally, the evening meal is a special time to visit with family and friends.
 Some families also exchange gifts when they get together.
 In the morning, fasting begins again.

 Why do Muslims celebrate Ramadan?
-The reason centers on the Laylat-al-Qadr ("Night of Power").
-Muslims believe it was on this night that Allah (God) delivered the Quran (the Muslim holy book) to the Prophet Muhammad.
+The reason centers on the Laylat-al-Qadr ( English: "Night of Power").
+Muslims believe it was on this night that Allah delivered the Quran (the Muslim holy book) to the Prophet Muhammad.

-The Laylat-al-Qadr is the most holy night of the year.
-It occurs on an odd-numbered night during the last 10 days of Ramadan (either the 21, 23, 25, 27 or 29, depending on the year).
+The Laylat-al-Qadr is the holiest night of the year in Islam.
+It occurs on an odd-numbered night during the last 10 days of Ramadan (either the 21, 23, 25, 27, or 29, depending on the year).
 Muslims believe it is on this night that Allah determines the course of the world for the year to come.

-At the end of the month, Ramadan comes to a close with the feast of Eid-Ul-Fitr ("Feast of Fast Breaking").
+At the end of the month, Ramadan comes to a close with the feast of Eid-Ul-Fitr (English: "Feast of Fast Breaking").
 Friends and families gather together for large meals.
 Many cities also have large celebrations.